Join us for a special night of photography at the Aquarium of the Pacific.

-Normally, lights begin to dim as 9:00 p.m. approaches, but on this night, the lights will remain on in all the exhibits in order to provide the best opportunities for photography.*
+Normally, lights begin to dim as 9:00 p.m. approaches, but on this night, the lights will remain on in most of the exhibits in order to provide the best opportunities for photography.*

 Cost: $29.95 per person, $26.95 for Aquarium members.
 No other discounts or special offers will be accepted for this evening.

 Our partner Tuttle Cameras will have limited items for sale, such as memory cards, rubber lens hoods, and other small items.
 Canon will be on site with lenses and bodies available for free check-out with a valid driver’s license.
-Tamron will have Canon, Nikon, and Sony-mount lenses available for checking out.
 Canon will have printers on hand for printing demonstrations from your memory cards.
 If you wish to print up to an 8x10, make sure to bring your digital file as a JPG on an SD card or thumb drive.
 You may also print something you take that night, just make sure to have a JPG version (many digital cameras allow you to shoot in dual mode to allow you the flexibility of having a RAW file as well as compressed JPG file).